Read This First

 Prompt 4: What are other terms similar to “preponderance” that illegitimately suggest there is a threshold along the epistemic gradient at which disbelief should flip to belief?

-The central claim is this: The idea of a threshold along the epistemic gradient at which disbelief should flip to belief is often implicitly suggested through various terms that imply a binary transition.
+In plain terms: The idea of a threshold along the epistemic gradient at which disbelief should flip to belief is often implicitly suggested through various terms that imply a binary transition.

 This middle step carries forward gradient belief.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Preponderance of Evidence tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.